psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

 * In Australia, Data Recipients and Data Holders are mandated to support concurrent grants (authorizations).
 It's Data Recipient's choice to decide if a new grant is the replacement of a previous grant or a new grant.

+* Clients can also obtain fresh access and, optionally refresh tokens based on existing grants if they re-issue authorization request, identify grant and follow the rest of the authorization code flow.

 ## Obtaining new tokens for existing grants
 A client can initiate a new authorisation request referencing existing grant.
 If there are no grant changes requested (same set of permissions), Authorisation server might choose to omit customer authorisation and continue with authorisation code flow to issue a new set of tokens.